Interest Coverage Ratio Calculator

 Debt is paid with the earnings generated by operations.
 So, for a company to be sustainable, money coming in has to be enough to cover debt interests, if any, and taxes.

-Hence, it is required to find a financial ratio to link earnings before interests and taxes with the interest the company needs to be pay.
+Hence, it is required to find a financial ratio to link earnings before interests and taxes with the interest the company needs to pay.
 The solution is the interest coverage ratio formula.
-With it, you can not only track when a company is earning more money than the interest it has to pay, but also when the earnings are getting worse, and the risk of credit default is increasing.
+With it, you can not only track when a company is earning more money than the interest it has to pay but also when the earnings are getting worse and the risk of credit default is increasing.

 Interest coverage ratio as a debt ratio